2018 Annual Symposium - tickets available now

-Andrea Soanes is the Science Learning Hubs (SLH) Project Manager, University of Waikato.
+Andrea is the Science Learning Hubs Project Manager, University of Waikato.
 She is an experienced Science and Biology teacher who is passionate about the environment.

 Developing science pedagogy to encourage critical and creative thinking.
 The goal of science education is to enable students to participate as critical, informed and curious citizens.
 The SLH offers NZ-based quality resources and effective pedagogy to deepen understanding and encourage scientific literacy.
 This hands-on workshop will explore science and education, how to develop science concepts and capabilities, and encourage critical and creative thinking.

-Chris Chitty is AKA 'Dr Robotech': Technician and Senior Tutor at the School of Engineering and Advanced Technology, Massey University.
+AKA 'Dr Robotech’, Chris is a technician and senior tutor at the School of Engineering and Advanced Technology, Massey University.

-Gabby O'Connor is an award-winning artist and trans-disciplinary researcher with training in sculpture and an interest in science communication and community.
-She frequently creates large scale community art projects that sees her collaborating with local communities and students.
+Award-winning artist and transdisciplinary researcher with training in sculpture and an interest in science communication and community, Gabby frequently creates large scale community art projects that sees her collaborating with local communities and students.

-Renee Goreham is a post-doctoral fellow in nanobiotechnology at the MacDiarmid Institute.
-She explores using nature’s own nanoparticles for biomedical applications.
+As a post-doctoral fellow in nanobiotechnology at the MacDiarmid Institute, Renee explores ways of using nature’s own nanoparticles for biomedical applications.

 STEM for the ages.
 The MacDiarmid Institute for Advanced Materials and Nanotechnology is a national network of leading NZ scientists.
 They are also committed to educating the public about their science research and raising the scientific literacy.
 This workshop will introduce their scientific research with interactive experiments, as well discussing current programmes.

-The Space and Science Festival has grown to around 9,000 visitors annually.
-The team of volunteers who run this event, exemplify out theme for this symposium: 'It takes a village'.
+Lee Mauger leads the Space and Science Festival which has grown to around 9,000 visitors annually.
+The team of volunteers who run this event exemplify our theme for this symposium: 'It takes a village'.